jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `step` attribute of the `otlp` `registry` resource of the `micrometer` subsystem
 Can you get the step attribute of the myOtlp otlp myRegistry registry resource of the micrometer subsystem ?
 Can you get the step attribute of the myOtlp otlp myRegistry registry resource of the micrometer subsystem ?
+## syntax of the operation to get the `jdr` subsystem
+Can you get the jdr subsystem?
+Can you get the jdr?
+Can you retrieve all the attributes of the jdr subsystem?
+## syntax of the operation to get the `xts` subsystem
+Can you get the xts subsystem?
+Can you get the xts?
+Can you retrieve all the attributes of the xts subsystem?
 ## syntax of the operation to get the `async-registration` attribute of the `xts` subsystem
 Can you get the async-registration attribute of the xts subsystem?
 Can you get the async registration attribute of the xts subsystem?